 In the legal profession, precedent is a key pillar of litigation.
 Cases are almost always stronger when an attorney can establish precedent—a prior court decision or other proceeding that serves as authoritative support for a particular argument.
 Precedent comes in many forms, but

 NEWS ALERT: Another Important IRS Filing Due by May 1, 2017, for Those Involved with Conservation Easements (IRS Notice 2017-10)

 The Internal Revenue Service (IRS) has moved to put a yield sign in front of anyone wanting to invest in a syndicated conservation easement to gain a charitable tax deduction and, in this regard, has issued a Notice which retroactively applies to transactions entered into on or after January 1, 2010.
 The Notice states that [...]

-By Richard Morgan Many state legislatures over the last decade or so have been on a mission to become more friendly as to estate and trust laws.
-These changes have included, among others, the extension of the rule against perpetuities safe harbor from 90 years to either 360 years or longer, or a total termination [...]
+By Richard Morgan Many state legislatures over the last decade or so have been on a mission to modify state laws to become more friendly as to estate and trust laws.
+These changes have included, among others, the extension of the rule against perpetuities safe harbor from 90 years to either 360 years or longer, [...]

 NEWS ALERT: Important IRS Filings Due by May 1, 2017, for Those Involved with Micro-Captive Insurance Companies (IRS Notice 2016-66, as Modified by IRS Notice 2017-08)

 The IRS has moved to put a yield sign in front of anyone creating or utilizing a micro-captive insurance company under IRC Section 831(b) by designating all (or mostly all) such micro-captives created on or after November 2, 2006, as transactions of interest which have significant notice requirements.
 These include the need for captive owners [...]